 - Make Your Home Inviting – Now is the time to eat off your fancy dishes, use your favourite bath oil or start a daily cocktail (or mocktail!) hour.
 If your family has never worried much about making your beds in the morning, it may be the time to adopt the habit.
 Manage your home by getting family, whether there are two of you or seven, to complete a 30 minute “clean-up” every day.
 Keeping things clean and organized is good for you, and science can prove it.
 Keeping your house clean together makes lighter work for all – and it will make your home a place you really want to be.

 - Put Down Your Screens (for a bit!) – Netflix, Twitter, Facetiming with loved ones – its ENJOYABLE to be online.
 And now, its important to stay connected to the news and to our loved ones and colleagues.
 But hours in front of computers, phones and television can lead to headaches, blurry vision and sore necks.
 And not only that, it can add to our anxiety and in some cases increase our feelings of loneliness and isolation.
-It’s a plan to create a routine around our devices.
+It’s a good time to create a routine around our devices.
 Board games after dinner, reading a book before bedtime or spending time making a healthy meal – are all great ways to get away from our devices re-connect with our family and ourselves.

 - Reach Out to Others – We can spend hours a day writing emails, texting and commenting on our social channels.
 These are all great ways to keep in touch with people in our lives.
 But there is nothing like having a real conversation with someone.
-Call (or set video chat) with the important people in your life.
+Call (or set-up a video chat) with the important people in your life.
 Your voice could help bring some humour to someone feeling anxious or a sense of intimacy to those feeling disconnected during this unique time.
 Reaching out can give you a sense of purpose; reach out to make sure your people are doing well and ask if they need anything.
 If stress or anxiety has become concerning for you or anyone you know, remember that you can always reach out to organizations like the Canadian Mental Health Association for services to support mental wellness.

 Feeling stressed?
 Visit Ready for Life to learn more about youth and adult mental health with contributions for leading mental health experts.